Top 5 Gloves and Sleeves for Utility Knife Safety

 Whether you’re a warehouse worker, electrician, roofer or just looking to keep yourself better protected when working with utility knives, our standout gloves and sleeves can help keep you safe when you need it most.

 For those performing wire and template work, dexterity is a must.
 Having a responsive, bare-handed feel can make a world of difference when precision is required.
 Designed for an optimal range of motion, not only will the S18TAFGFN keep you protected, but also you won’t have to sacrifice flexibility.
-The nitrile palm-coating provides strong grip and additional capabilities include touchscreen compatibility.
+The nitrile palm-coating provides a strong grip and additional capabilities include touchscreen compatibility.